jslowbro/game-service/ReadMe.md

 in groovy/com/janchabik/gameservice/domain

 Extensibility is realised through set of GameConfigurationProvider (to change default values for startingCash etc.) and set of Policies that can be added, removed, changed rather easily since domain logic depends only on their interfaces.
+Fe.
+OutComeCalculationPolicy is provisioned through a factory, which in this case is an overkill, but the purpose was to showcase possible extensibility ie. providing different policies based on external factors.

-Readability and reflecting domain over code writing less code.
-For example PlayingForFreeBetDeductionPolicy and PlayingForFreeBetDeductionPolicy do the same thing yet they're different from domain perspective.
+Readability and reflecting domain over writing less code.
+For example PlayingForFreeBetDeductionPolicy and PlayingForFreeBetDeductionPolicy do the same thing yet they're different from domain perspective hence separate classes.

 ## Known limitations